B. Monkey: Production

-In her autobiography, Asia Argento said she had an affair with director Michael Radford during filming.
-She had earlier accused Harvey Weinstein of sexually assaulted her during the same time period.
+In her autobiography, star Argento said she had an affair with director Radford during filming.
+Argento had earlier accused producer Harvey Weinstein of sexual assault during the same time period.

 Reception

 Film review aggregator website Rotten Tomatoes gave the film a rating of 60% based on 20 reviews.
 Metacritic has the film listed as a 49 out of 100, indicating mixed reviews, based on 10 critics.

 Anita Gates of The New York Times had a mixed review of the film but thought highly of the actors: